mal1kc/learnin_area/helper_tools/makefile/readme.md

 clean:
     rm -f file1 file2 some_file
 ```
-single or double quotes does not matter,but if you use them they will be stored with quoetes
+single or double quotes does not matter,but if you use them they will be stored with quotes
 this will be useful for using with commands like `printf`
 ```makefile
 foo := one two  # foo is assigned to str "one two"